a97410985/user_diff_observe_tool/readme.md

 ### How to use
 1. This tool would look at projects inside the `observed_projects` folder.
 And show all projects' diff for the newest 50 commits.
 The project need to exist `.gitattribute`, which contain `*.js diff=javascript` like setting.
-2. Modidy `gitBinPath` variable into your git binary path.
+2. Modidy `gitBinPath` variable in `main.py` into your git binary path.
 3. After executing `main.py`, the diff_result directory will contain <XXX>_content.txt and <XXX>_result.diff.
 Ex:
     has jquery_content.txt, below is one diff's result in jquery_content.txt
     ```text